hcd33/Arduino-SPI/README.md

 # Basic SPI example
-One master and one slave
+One master device communicating to one slave